last update: February 07, 2023

 Within the Sunshine City there is also an hotel, the Prince Hotel Ikebukuro

-, a standard hotel (not luxury) where you can stay in rooms with panoramic view (the hotel is a skyscraper of 35 floors) at reasonable prices.
+.
+It is a normal hotel (where you can stay in rooms with panoramic view (the hotel is a skyscraper of 35 floors) at reasonable prices.

 Neko Cat Cafe Nekorobi